Trump ousts Noem as frustrations build among White House officials, GOP lawmakers

 “Uh huh, yes,” Noem said.

-In an interview with Reuters Thursday, Trump said he didn’t know about the campaign.
+In an interview with Reuters Thursday, Trump denied knowing about the campaign.
 “I never knew anything about it,” he said.

-Kennedy told reporters Wednesday it’s “up to the president” if Noem remains in her role, adding “my job is to point out things that I think are detracting from our agenda, the president’s agenda.”

 Multiple other Republicans on the Senate Judiciary Committee, where Noem testified this week, wouldn’t say Thursday if they back her leadership, including Sen. Lindsey Graham, a close Trump ally.